mapmanager/mapmanager.github.io/_posts/2015-07-25-intensity.md

 As new spines are created, they will have spine and backbone ROIs, they will not have background ROIs until intensity analysis is explicitly run.

+For a **single spine**, intensity analysis is run with the 'Analyze' button in the point info panel.
+Open the point info panel in a stack window with keyboard 'i'.

 For a **stack**, intensity analysis is run from a stack window using the 'Analyze Intensity' button in the 'Intensity' tab of the annotation (left) control bar.
-Open the annotation control bar with keyboard '['.
+Open the annotation control bar in a stack window with keyboard '['.

 <IMG class="img-float-right" SRC="images/mm3/intensity/intensity-analysis-tab.png" WIDTH="450">